cfoust/cy/docs/src/command-history.md

 It uses this information to provide a range of functionality:

 - [A replacement for <kbd>ctrl+r</kbd>](/command-history/ctrl+r.md) that lets you see the context of a command when it was executed
-- [Quick shortcuts for jumping to the output of a command](/command-history/switching-panes.md), both in an existing shell session and one that was previously recorded
+- [Quick shortcuts for switching panes](/command-history/switching-panes.md) based on the commands executed in them
 - Additional [features in replay mode](/command-history/replay-mode.md) for jumping between commands

 ## Installation